chargebyte/chargebyte-docs/docs/source/getting_started.rst

 The following figure shows the basic setup of the MCS charger with the Charge Control Y Kit:

 .. figure:: _static/images/ccy_setup.svg
    :width: 900pt

-    Figure: Basic Setup of the MCS charger with CCY
+   Figure: Basic Setup of the MCS charger with Charge Control Y

 First Startup
 -------------